Blessings and Milestones

 A Reunion of Families

 A side note to the 10-year celebration is that the Maher guests included a young woman, who came with her child to search for her family in Hyderabad.
-With the help of with the help off Maher and SOFKIN staff, she found her family and was reunited after an absence of 6 years.
+With the help of Maher and SOFKIN staff, she found her family and was reunited after an absence of 6 years.

 The Light of Diwali